chen-zhenn/ui-components/README.md

 Reusable ui components in Vanilla JS, without any additional libraries or frameworks.
 ## Design Pattern

-All components write in Javascript follow the design pattern based to object oriented.
+All components was write in Javascript following to object oriented paradigm.
 ## Technologies

 * Typescript